-The grab and channel samples were taken from mineralized structures, including shears, jogs and boudins that generally averaged 10-30cm wide that were excavated below 10-30cm of soil cover.
+Samples were taken from mineralized structures, including shears, jogs, boudins, veins and vein intersections.
+In places a number of structures appear to be en echelon within the overall mineralized envelope.
+Importantly, a significant majority of the area is below soil cover which is too thick for the discovery of near-surface radiometric occurrences.
 In places a number of structures appear to be en echelon within the overall mineralized envelope.
 A strong correlation exists between gold grades greater than 1g/t and uranium greater than 40ppm.
 It appears therefore that radiation spectrometry will prove an effective exploration and potential grade delineation tool for future work at Rompas, in areas with shallow cover.
 A majority of the area is below glacial till and soil cover which, at up to 5m thick, is too thick for the discovery of near-surface radiometric occurrences.
 Techniques other than radiation spectrometry will need to be used in these areas, and there appears no reason why mineralisation should not extend into areas of till and soil cover.